-SLF has a broad host range, known to feed on over 70 species of woody plants.
+Spotted lanternfly has a very broad host range, known to feed on over 100 species of plants (Barringer & Ciafré 2020).
 They have a strong preference for tree-of-heaven (Ailanthus altissima) but do not need to feed on it to complete their life cycle as previously thought (Uyi et al. 2020).
 Tree-of-heaven is an invasive species itself, distributed across the state and found primarily along roadways and other disturbed areas.
 Other host plants of SLF include: grape (Vitis), hops (Humulus lupulus), apple (Malus), plum, cherry, peach, and apricot (Prunus), sycamore (Platanus occidentalis), American beech (Fagus grandifolia), black gum (Nyssa sylvatica), black walnut (Juglans nigra), dogwood (Cornus), oak (Quercus), maple (Acer), and more.

 Identification and Life Cycle

 Spotted lanternfly overwinters as an egg mass that contains 30-50 eggs (Figure 3).
 Egg masses are grayish-brown and 1-1.5” long and ½ - ¼” wide.
 When they are newly laid, they are shiny but upon hardening, they look like dried mud.
 After hatching, individual eggs can be seen arranged in columns and look like are brown and seed-like.
 Egg masses can most likely be observed from mid-October to spring in North Carolina.

 Young SLF (nymphs) emerge in spring or early summer.
 Upon emergence, young nymphs are black with white spots on its body and legs (Figure 4, Figure 7).
 When they reach the last stage as a nymph, red patches appear on its body (Figure 5, Figure 8).